-As a startup, marketing can be one of the most challenging aspects of your business.
-It can be difficult to know where to start and even more difficult to know which tactics will be the most effective.
+You’ve done Instagram ads, published a blog post, and sponsored a podcast – what else is there?
+As a startup, marketing can be one of the most challenging aspects of a business.
+It can be difficult to know where to start and even harder to know which tactics will succeed.

 1. Set Clear Marketing Goals